NANOGrav signal and LIGO-Virgo Primordial Black Holes from the Higgs field: The model and results

+where $N_\text{eff}^\text{(upper)}=3.41$ \cite{Cyburt:2015mya} is the upper bound on the effective number of relativistic degrees of freedom.
+The lower limit of the integral $f_1=10^{-10}$ Hz \cite{Kuroyanagi:2020sfw} is the frequency of the mode entering the horizon at the BBN epoch, the upper limit of the integral $f_2=10^{7}$Hz \cite{Kuroyanagi:2014nba} is determined by the Hubble parameter at the end of inflation.
+The contributions to the total energy of extra relativistic species from the SIGWs of our model are shown in the right panel of the Figure \ref{pic:betao} and denoted by the red dashed line which is consistent with the BBN constraints \eqref{BBN:constraints} denoted by the red dotted line.

-The corresponding energy density of the SIGWs as a function of the frequency is displayed in Fig. \ref{pic:gw}.
+For the case \eqref{para:dq}, we display the energy density of the SIGWs as a function of the frequency in Figure \ref{pic:gw}.
 The frequencies of the SIGWs cover from nanohertz to millihertz.
-Around the nanohertz, the energy density of the SIGWs is consistent with the $2 \sigma $ region of the NANOGrav signal; and around the millihertz, the SIGWs can be detected by space based GW detectors such as Taiji and LISA.
-This means that the NANOGrav signal may also be detected by space based GW detectors in the future.
+Around the nanohertz, the energy density of the SIGWs is consistent with the $2 \sigma $ region of the NANOGrav signal; around the millihertz, the SIGWs can be detected by space-based GW detectors such as Taiji and LISA.
+This means that the NANOGrav signal may originate from the Higgs field and may also be detected by space-based GW detectors in the future.

-\section{conclusion}
+\section{Conclusion}

 The NANOGrav signal can be explained by the gravitational waves induced from large scalar perturbations at small scales during the radiation dominated epoch.
-By introducing a noncanonical kinetic term with a high peak in inflation models, the amplitude of the power spectrum of the primordial curvature perturbations can be enhanced to produce PBHs at small scales while keeping small to satisfy the Planck 2018 observational data at large scales.
-With this mechanism, the Higgs inflation successfully produces PBHs with peak mass $M_\text{PBH}^\text{peak}=29 M_{\odot}$ and peak mass function $f_\text{PBH}(M_\text{PBH}^\text{peak})=7.40\times 10^{-4}$, the total fraction of the PBHs in dark matter is $f_\text{PBH}=1.74\times 10^{-3}$, and these PBHs can explain the BHs in the LIGO-Virgo events.
-The scalar tilt and tensor-to-scalar ratio are $n_s=0.9664$ and $r=0.039$ which are consistent with Planck 2018 observational data, the $e$-folds for the pivot scale $k_*=0.05\text{Mpc}^{-1}$ are $N=63$.
-The energy density of the corresponding SIGWs is consistent with the $2 \sigma $ region of the NANOGrav signal.
-Besides, these SIGWs can also be detected by the future space based GW detectors such as Taiji and LISA.
-In conclusion, the NANOGrav signal and the BHs in LIGO-Virgo events can both originate from the Higgs field, and the NANOGrav signal may also be detected by the space based GW detectors in the future.
+By introducing a noncanonical kinetic term with a high peak in inflation models, the amplitude of the power spectrum of the primordial curvature perturbations can be enhanced to generate SIGWs and produce PBHs at small scales while keeping small to satisfy the Planck 2018 observational data at large scales.
+With this mechanism, the Higgs field successfully produces PBHs accounting for the LIGO-Virgo events and generates the SIGWs explaining the NANOGrav signal.